Spanish Verb Types

 - You can't answer ask either What? or Who? about this sentence in Spanish.
 The subject is los plátanos (bananas), which please me (an indirect object).
 Confused?
 Check out our article on verbs like gustar.

 Pronominal Verbs are often incorrectly called reflexive verbs, when in reality reflexive verbs are just one type of pronominal verb.
-Reciprocal verbs are other type of pronominal verb you'll run across.
+Reciprocal verbs are another type of pronominal verb you'll run across.

 With reciprocal verbs like those below, two subjects perform the same action on each other.